melkor-ds/thelibrarian/README.md

-# Ilmatar Bot
+# The Librarian

-Ilmatar is a simple discord bot.
+The Librarian is a simple discord bot.
-This is a public version of a private bot, which has more functions that are being added here as well.

 ## Installation & Usage